a medical dressing spread on a cloth and applied to the skin

 There was the same hearty cheering as before, and the mugs were emptied to the

-not capable of being changed or altered
+not capable of being changed

 Only old Benjamin professed to remember every detail of his long life and to know that things never had been, nor ever could be much better or much worse—hunger, hardship, and disappointment being, so he said, the